Elefant78/mini-Lernperiode13/README.md

 ## Action

 ### Hello World
 The first task seemed pretty easy to follow, creating the classic hello world.
 This seemed pretty easy as it is usally give by deafualt when you create a new projekt.
 But as is started C on VSC, nothing.
 Then I googled how I can print Hello, world.
 I took the input wrote it into my file and wanted to run it but there was no run button.
 I first had to compile the Source Code into a 0 and 1 which the Computers understands.
-To do that you use the Terminal, in which you can compile the Code written into a language that the Computers understands.
+To do that you use the Terminal, in which you can compile the Code written into a language that the computers understands.
 And with this you can run the programm.

-The Code
+### How to run the code in C
+first we create the file by writing __code hello.c__ for example, this creates a file where we can write source code.

+__The Code__

 #include <stdio.h>